KevinMtchll/KevinMtchll/README.md

 ### Hi there 👋
-If you are an employer looking to view code on my resume: please email me at kmitch04@umd.edu, due my university's academic policy I cannot make my school projects public.
+If you are an employer looking to view code on my resume:

+Please email me at kmitch04@umd.edu.
+Due my university's academic policy I cannot make my school projects public.

 Thanks, Kevin Mitchell
 <!--
 **KevinMtchll/KevinMtchll** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.